wpa-2/Pwny-WG/readme.md

     main.plugins.wireguard.preshared_key = "PASTE_PRESHARED_KEY_HERE" # If you have one
     main.plugins.wireguard.peer_endpoint = "PASTE_SERVER_ENDPOINT_HERE"

-    # --- Handshake Upload Configuration ---
+    # --- Handshake Sync Configuration ---
     main.plugins.wireguard.server_user = "your-user-on-server"
     main.plugins.wireguard.handshake_dir = "/path/to/handshakes/on/server/"
     ```

 ---

-### Step 5: Enable Handshake Uploads (Pwnagotchi -> Server)
+### Step 5: Enable Handshake Sync (Pwnagotchi -> Server)

-For the plugin to automatically upload handshakes, the Pwnagotchi's `root` user needs an SSH key that your server trusts.
+For the plugin to automatically sync handshakes with `rsync`, the Pwnagotchi's `root` user needs an SSH key that your server trusts.

 1.  **On the Pwnagotchi**, generate a key for the `root` user.
 Press Enter at all prompts to accept the defaults.
     ```bash